third-act/retry_async/README.md

 A library for retrying, with specific support for the Azure SDK for Rust (cf. https://github.com/Azure/azure-sdk-for-rust).

-You can supply an option `Settings` parameter for controlling the maximum number of attempts, initial wait time, backoff and an optional rand generator.
+You can supply an optional `Settings` parameter for controlling the maximum number of attempts, initial wait time, backoff and an optional rand generator.

 # Example usage
 ```
 use azure_data_cosmos::prelude::*;
 use rand::prelude::*;
-use retry_async::{retry, Error as RetryError, Settings as RetrySettings};
+use retry_async::{retry, Error as RetryError, Settings};
 use std::{error::Error, time::Duration};
 mod device;
 mod user;